Earthquakes currently attributed to earth plates moving and clashing with each other.

 Even though the animals in the video clips reacted strangely to magnetic pulses, magnetism is unlikely the energy they sense to predict earthquakes.

 The video clips show only a small group of animals.
 If a large group of different animals and birds are tested against magnetic pulses, will all of them show strange behavior?
-This is something we have to consider before making any conclusion.

 The page on the link below and many other pages say all kinds of animals, birds, reptiles, and even insects can sense earthquakes!